Tʼuyʼtʼtanat-Cease Wyss: Talking Poles, public art installation (2009)

 Talking Poles commemorated a community dialogue project led by Wyss, Lorna Boschman, and Victoria Moulder in 2009.
 Two poles standing 4.2 meters high were installed on both sides of the City of Surrey Serpentine Greenway path.
 The poles, which were created as part of a collaborative effort, depict words written in the many languages spoken by the community and allude to the role of the talking stick in Indigenous oral traditions.

 Selected publications

-As author
+Writing

 Journey to Kahoʻolawe documents the recovery and remediation of sacred land on the Hawaiian island of Kahoʻolawe which had previously been occupied by American forces.
 Histories of migration are explored, by detailing the migratory journey of the Kanaka family to the Pacific Northwest Coast, as well as Indigenous Hawaiian and Squamish communities.

-As illustrator
+Illustration

 Squamish People of the Sunset Coast explores many different sources to relay the history and cultural traditions of the Squamish people through the lens of two specific stories: "The Two Sisters" and "Mink and His Brother."